-The accountant will be held to be in breach of their duty of care if they fail to exercise the skill and care of a reasonably competent accountant.
+If an accountant has let you down. they may be held to be in breach of their duty of care if they fail to exercise the skill and care of a reasonably competent accountant.

-In assessing whether the accountant’s duty of care has been breached we often look at accounting standards set by the profession’s governing bodies such as the Accounting Standards Board (ASB).
-The ASB issues accounting standards which apply to accountants throughout the UK and courts will take these accounting standards into consideration when considering an accountants negligence claim.
+In assessing whether the accountant has messed up we often look at accounting standards set by the profession’s governing bodies such as the Accounting Standards Board (ASB).
+The ASB issues accounting standards which apply to accountants throughout the UK and courts will take these standards into consideration when considering a claim against an accountant.

 The basic principles of professional negligence law also apply when assessing the financial loss resulting from an accountant's negligence.
 As always, causation is an important factor.
-It is not sufficient to prove that the accountant was negligent, a successful claimant must also show that financial loss has resulted directly from the accountant’s negligent act or omission.
+It is not sufficient to prove that the accountant has been negligent, a successful claimant must also show that financial loss has resulted directly from the accountant’s bad advice.

-In order for an accountant negligence claim to succeed the claimant must establish a causative link between the negligence and the financial loss they have suffred.
+In order to make a successful negligence claim against an accountant the claimant must establish a causative link between the negligence and the financial loss they have suffered.

-As with other areas of professional negligence law, limitation rules apply so it is important to seek legal advice as soon as you discover that you have been let down.
-The ususal limitation period is 6 years but important exceptions apply so specialist advice should be taken
+As with other areas of professional negligence law, limitation rules apply so it is important to seek legal advice as soon as you discover that you have been let down by an accountant.
+The usual limitation period is 6 years but important exceptions apply so specialist advice should be taken

 We routinely undertake accountant negligence cases on a no win - no fee basis, subject to the losses exceeding the small claims court limit of £10,000 and the merits of the case being sufficiently strong.
-We are always happy to review cases and let you know whether it is a matter we can deal with on a no win - no fee basis.
+We are always happy to review cases and let you know whether it is a matter we can deal with on a no win - no fee basis, so contact us now.

-The most important documents in an accountant negligence case tend to be those contained in the accountant's file.
+The documents we will need to see to start your claim are the most important documents in an accountant negligence case which are contained in the accountant's file.
 If you do not already have the accountant's file we can arrange to obtain this for you.